WebDevStudios/constant-contact-forms/readme.txt

 4. Basic Form

 == Changelog ==

+= 1.1.1 =
+* Fixed: Made frontend form default to an empty action attribute to take care of occasional 404 errors after submission.
+* Added: New filter on the default empty string from above, so others can provide their own redirect location if desired.

 = 1.1.0 =
 * Added: Widget that allows you to select a form to display.